FailAcademy/learning/wdp-vancouver/_slides/week-03/04b-css-transitions-transforms.md

 # The Syntax

-To save space, we can write all of those transition properties in a shorthand format:
+To save space, we typically use the shorthand format:

 ```css
 a {